chapel-lang/chapel/doc/rst/users-guide/base/typeAliases.rst

 This declaration says to create a type alias named *age* which is equivalent to the ``uint(8)`` type.
-Imagine that we'll use this type to store peoples' ages, since they tend not to live more than 256 years.
+Imagine that we'll use this type to store peoples' ages since they tend not to live more than 256 years.
 We can then use this alias like any other type.
 For example, the following statements use it to declare some variables and to declare the formal type of a procedure argument: